Rabita1767/Fundamentals-of-Full-Stack-Web-Development/Database.md

 - Data is stored directly in main memory (RAM) instead of disk storage.
 - This allows for faster data access.
 - Example: Redis.

+## Table, Row, Column

+- **Table**: The fundamental unit of RDBMS.
+It has a predefined schema with names and data types.
+- **Row**: Represents a record or tuple in the table.
+- **Column**: Represents an attribute or field in the table.

+---

+## Primary Key, Foreign Key, Candidate Key

+- **Primary Key**: A single column or a set of columns that uniquely identifies a row (record) in a table.
+Each table can have only one primary key, and it cannot be null.

+- **Foreign Key**: A single column or a set of columns that is the primary key of another table.
+It can contain duplicate values and can be null (unless the `NOT NULL` constraint is applied).
+A table can have multiple foreign keys.
+It is used to establish relationships between tables.

+- **Candidate Key**: A single column or a set of columns that uniquely identifies each row (record) in a table.
+A table can have multiple candidate keys.
+One of them is designated as the primary key, while the others are known as alternate keys.
+Candidate keys can be null and can be used to establish relationships with other tables via foreign keys.

+---

+## Composite Key & Surrogate Key

+- **Composite Key**: When a single column is insufficient to uniquely identify each record (row) in a table, a composite key is used.
+It is created by combining two or more columns to serve as the primary key of the table.

+- **Surrogate Key**: A system-generated unique identifier that acts as the primary key of a table.
+It is used when the existing data in a table cannot serve as a primary key, or when the data is complex or subject to frequent changes.